 - State and local income tax refunds (1099-G, only you have itemized).

 If you have HSA (Health Savings Accounts), please provide:

 - 1099-SA or the amount spent from HSA.
-Zero is also an valid amount.
+Zero is also a valid number and meaningful information.

 - Amount you contributed yourself apart from payroll process.

 - Dividend income statements (1099-DIV).

 - Proceeds from stock, mutual fund, and bond sale (1099-B).

 - RSU (Restricted Stock Unit) sale to cover: STOCK PLAN TRANSACTIONS SUPPLEMENTAL INFO from bank or similar document showing income added to W2.